fermartinezmeana/Openvswitch-Install-CentOS7/ansible/README.md

 You only need have Ansible installed in your computer you are going to launch the installation.
 You can install it using the command `yum install ansible` or you can find more information [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW#latest-release-via-dnf-or-yum)

 ## 2. Installation
-To install Openvswitch you only need run the command `ansible-playbook -i hosts site.yml`
+To install Openvswitch you only need run the command `ansible-playbook -i hosts site.yml`.

 ## 3. Installation options

 ### - Network configuration and Openvswitch version:
-You can change the netowrk interface and briges names, the network configuration and the Openvswitch version modifying the file `all` located in the folder `group_vars`
+You can change the network configuration and the Openvswitch version modifying the file `all` located in the folder `group_vars`.

 ### - Change installation host
 You can install openvswitch in localhost or in a remote host.
 By default the installation is in localhost, if you want install openvswitch in a remote host you need to: